 If you are creating a Player and a Playlist you will also see the Playlist Controls.
 Check Automatically continue to the next entry, to play the playlist media consecutively.

 For playlists with images, set the duration for images to be displayed during the continuous play of the playlist.

+Playlist controls do not apply to the 508 Player.

 Editing a Player